srackham/drake/README.md

   The Drake user guide: https://github.com/srackham/drake
 ```

-### Command-line variables
+If no command-line tasks are given the default task is run (specified
+by setting the `env` API `"--default-task"` value).

 A Drake command-line variable is a named string value that is made
 available to the drakefile.
 Variables are formatted like
 `<name>=<value>` e.g.  `vers=0.1.0`.
 Variables are accessed within a
 drakefile using the `env` API e.g.  `env("vers")`.

-Variable names can only contain alphanumeric or underscore characters
+Variable names can
+only contain alphanumeric or underscore characters and must start with
-and must start with an alpha character.
+an alpha character.

 ## Drake API